pmcmahon-zenoss/VirtualEnvBuild/README.txt

 Note: It appears that mkzopeinstance doesn't like being run as root, and this may be the only real issue with doing a pure build as root.

-=== build_deps will install: ===

-The following packages will be instaleld by build_deps.sh:

-RDEPEND="mysql rrdtool openldap rabbitmq-server net-snmp" DEPEND="zip unzip subversion"

 === Starting the build process ===

-First, check out this source tree and place it in /home/zenoss/VirtualEnvBuild.
+First, as the zenoss user, check out this source tree and place it in /home/zenoss/VirtualEnvBuild.
 Ensure that all the prerequisites above are met.
-Then, enter VirtualEnvBuild and run the following scripts:
+Then, as the zenoss user, enter VirtualEnvBuild and run the following scripts:

 $ ./build_zenoss.sh

+Now, initial setup of zenoss:

+As root:
+# emerge --config mysql (not sure if this is needed for build, or setup?)
+# rc-update add mysql default
+# rc
+# mysql -u root -p
+(enter password)
+mysql> SET GLOBAL binlog_format = 'MIXED'; at the mysql command mysql> quit;

+Now, back as the zenoss user:
+This is the initial zenoss setup script:
 $ source /opt/zenoss/venv/bin activate
 $ ./mkzenossinstance.sh